 BENEFITS OF ATTENDING?

-- Opportunity to ask questions and gain first hand advice and guidance from Senior Examiners and subject experts
+- Gain first hand advice and guidance from Senior Examiners and subject experts, including the high mark questions, and sample answers

-- Enhanced understanding of key themes and topics, all linked directly to the AQA A-level PE specification and assessments
+- Enhanced understanding of key themes and topics, all linked directly to exam board specific A-level PE specification and assessments

 - Highly relevant examiner workshops which will improve outcomes in the examination and enhance examination technique

-- Receive a comprehensive workbook to complete on the day and use afterwards as part of your revision
+- Take away a comprehensive workbook to complete on the day and use afterwards as part of your revision

 10.00 – 10.20am: Introduction: Overview of the examinations with reference to past papers